Alun Lewis (actor)

-Alun Lewis Bennett (born 1949) is a British former actor and musician.
+Alun Lewis Bennett (born 1949) is a British retired actor, with roles in drama and comedy and musician.

 Early life

-He was born in London, the son of Welsh parents Sarah Gwen (née Lewis) and Gorden Bennett.
+Lewis was born in London, England, the son of Welsh parents Sarah Gwen (née Lewis) and Gorden Bennett.
 He is the younger brother of actor Hywel Bennett, who played many roles in British film and television.

+Career

 He appeared with the National Youth Theatre in Zigger Zagger at the Strand Theatre in the West End in March 1968 before training as an actor at RADA.

-Career

-In 1979 Lewis appeared in the humorous film Le Pétomane.
+In 1979, Lewis appeared in the humorous film Le Pétomane.
 He is best known for his roles in ITV's Emmerdale as postmaster Vic Windsor, and Darryl Stubbs in BBC1 sitcom Birds of a Feather from 1989 to 1994.

-Together with Emmerdale co-stars Steve Halliwell and Billy Hartman, he was a member of UK 1990s country rock trio The Woolpackers who had a UK hit single "Hillbilly Rock Hillbilly Roll" in November 1996.
+Alongside Emmerdale co-stars Steve Halliwell and Billy Hartman, he was a member of UK 1990s country rock trio The Woolpackers who had a UK hit single "Hillbilly Rock Hillbilly Roll" in November 1996.